uBlogo.gif

 Conflict Tasks

 In one line of research, I explore basic processes in conflict tasks.
 This work often uses the colour-word Stroop task or conceptually similar tasks.
 In the Stroop task, participants identify the colour of a colour word.
 This creates conflict when the word and colour are incongruent (e.g., the word “orange” printed in blue) relative to when they are congruent (e.g., “orange” printed in orange).
 This indicates a partial failure of selective attention, as the word influences colour identification even though participants are trying to ignore it.
 My research in this domain explores what cognitive mechanisms are responsible for this conflict effect.
-For instance, is this congruency effect due to a conflict in meaning between the word or colour (semantic or stimulus conflict) or to a conflict in the responses that that are suggested by the two (response conflict)?
+For instance, is this congruency effect due to a conflict in meaning between the word and colour (semantic or stimulus conflict) or to a conflict between the responses that are suggested by the two (response conflict)?

 In more recent years, we have been using the same task to better understand bilingual memory.
 For instance, do early language learners learn new words in a foreign language as lexical translations of the corresponding word in their first language (e.g., chien = dog) or are foreign language words strongly connected to semantic knowledge?